What are organic foods?

-“Natural” is usually not a government-regulated term.
-It implies that foods are free of synthetic preservatives, artificial sweeteners, additives, colors, and artificial flavors.
-Natural also can mean that meats are from livestock that was not given growth hormones or antibiotics, and that produce was not grown with pesticides or other synthetic crops enhancers.
+Food manufactures may use this term when food is free of synthetic preservatives and artificial sweeteners, additives, colors and flavors.
+Natural also can mean that meats are from livestock that weren’t given growth hormones or antibiotics, and that produce wasn’t grown with pesticides or other synthetic crops enhancers.

 How do you know if a food is organic?

 Small food producers who sell less than $5,000 per year may also call themselves organic if they meet these standards.
-However, they do not have to go through the certification process.
-Nor can they use the USDA Certified Organic label.
+However, they don’t have to go through the certification process (but can’t label their food as USDA Organic).

 - 100% organic.
 “100% organic” can be used to label any product that contains 100% organic ingredients (excluding salt and water, which are considered natural).
 Most raw, unprocessed farm products are “100% organic.”
 Many grains, oats and flours can also be labeled “100% organic.”

 - Organic.
 “Organic” can be used to label any product that contains a minimum of 95% organic ingredients (excluding salt and water).
 Up to 5% of the ingredients may be nonorganic agricultural products that are not available as organic.

 - Made with organic.
 “Made with organic” can be used to label a product that contains at least 70% organically produced ingredients (excluding salt and water).
 The non-organic portion must also follow USDA guidelines.
 These products cannot be labeled USDA Organic.

 - Specific ingredient listings.
 The specific organic ingredients may be listed in the ingredient statement of products containing less than 70% organic contents.
 These products cannot be labeled USDA Organic.